shafo01/find-match/README.md

 ## Instructions

-Run this game from index.html.
+Run this game from index.html or on github through https://shafo01.github.io/find-match/

 To view the documentation for the documentation go to js/out and click to view the index.html page in a browser of your choice.
 Jsdoc was used to generate the documentation for the javascript file.